The main focus area for this major is Bioengineering & Biomedical Engineering. For more details on this concentration, visit its profile page.

 You can jump to any section of this page using the links below:

 In 2019-2020, the average part-time graduate tuition at UTEP was $828 per credit hour for out-of-state students.
 The average for in-state students was $316 per credit hour.
 The following table shows the average full-time tuition and fees for graduate student.

 |In State||Out of State|

-Online degrees for the Northwestern bio engineering doctor’s degree program are not available at this time.
-To see if the school offers distance learning options in other areas, visit the Northwestern Online Learning page.
+UTEP does not offer an online option for its bio engineering doctor’s degree program at this time.
+To see if the school offers distance learning options in other areas, visit the UTEP Online Learning page.

-About 43.8% of the students who received their PhD in bio engineering in 2019-2020 were women.
-This is higher than the nationwide number of 39.1%.
+Of the students who received their doctor’s degree in bio engineering in 2019-2020, 14.3% of them were women.
+This is less than the nationwide number of 39.1%.

-Of those graduates who received a doctor’s degree in bio engineering at Northwestern in 2019-2020, 31.3% were racial-ethnic minorities*.
+Of those graduates who received a doctor’s degree in bio engineering at UTEP in 2019-2020, 71.4% were racial-ethnic minorities*.
 This is higher than the nationwide number of 23%.